 - If you feel that a public place, such as a restaurant is not enough to ensure your safety, you can use your local police station as a transition place.
 This minimizes the likelihood of a safety issue and if something should happen, law enforcement is there to intervene.

 We understand that it's hard to choose the right custody and visitation schedule for your child, but it is important to take into consideration your children’s individual needs, family customs and make specific arrangements that will keep your children safe while promoting their relationship with each of you.

-If you need assistance from an experienced Raleigh child custody attorney for your North Carolina child custody case, we would be happy speak with you and work with you to ensure your custodial rights are protected.
+If you need assistance from an experienced Raleigh child custody attorney for your case, we would be happy speak with you and work with you to ensure your custodial rights are protected.
 To learn more about visitation schedules in divorce cases and to discuss your options, call (919) 301-8843 or complete the form below, and one of our divorce attorneys will contact you shortly.